BeanTheAlien/HauntedHeist/README.md

-# hauntedheist
+# Haunted Heist
-Files from the indie game Haunted Heist.
+Files from the indie game Haunted Heist.\
+This repository was created by the Haunted Heist dev, [@BeanTheAlien](https://github.com/BeanTheAlien/).\
+These are various, free files from the game.